thenativeweb/wolkenkit/README.md

 # wolkenkit

-wolkenkit is a CQRS and event-sourcing framework for JavaScript and Node.js.
+wolkenkit is an open-source CQRS and event-sourcing framework for JavaScript and Node.js that perfectly matches DDD.

 ![wolkenkit](images/logo.png "wolkenkit")